 The obsession to control the environment

-Just as inborn rationality had always aided a child without him of her having every time to make laborious travels and putting one’s life at risk, it now aided the young adult homo heidelbergensis individuals.
+Just as inborn rationality had always aided a child without him or her having every time to make laborious travels and putting one’s life at risk, it now aided the young adult homo heidelbergensis individuals.
 By deducting and abstracting new adults could reach out far beyond their natural surroundings.
 They became faster and more efficient.
 Being intelligent and skilful, they were able to plan their actions and anticipate others’ as well.
 They were cautious because they could think of what was possible.

 In easier periods they equipped themselves to be able to fight difficulties in worse times.
 They could notice that the most immediate and visible benefit was not always the best for them.
 They could wait for better times.
 But most of all, these emotionally immature new humans refused to give up and to yield to nature like their normal adult fellow companions of the species.
 They were rescued purely by selfishness and prejudice.
 These were not new features, they had previously belonged to all adolescent individuals, but their dominance and prevalence were new.
 It is possible, that the prolonged care of the offspring favoured the stage of adolescence.

 Therefore we can not say that we emerged as a new species.
 This is because these mental features had existed for at least hundreds of thousands of years, and no new capabilities appeared with man.
-Those adolescent grown-ups, who survived best from the natural disasters looked like adults, but were mentally like teens.
+Those adolescent grown-ups, who survived best from the natural disasters looked like adults but were mentally like teens.
 But as the adolescence of the population increased during the long African drought, the species lost the normal feelings of belonging to nature.
-This was the price of the our survival.
+This was the price of our survival.
 It was the milestone, which separated humans from other species.

 Nature kept alive those who stayed the longest doubtful and questioning, These few individuals were mentally juveniles and reluctant to adapt to change.
 This characteristic became the seed of our everyday humanity, its cause and originator.
 The birth of the immature human species generated in the African drought is the key to our feelings of loneliness and imperfection and also our desire to master and highlight our own uniqueness.